AAAI

 But you should feel free to explore any aspect of the data that you feel would be of interest to the ICWSM community.

 Authors are invited to submit papers to a special data challenge workshop, to be held on the last day of ICWSM.
-Details on paper submissions will appear here soon.
-The deadline for workshop submissions will be March 1st.
+Papers for the workshop may be submitted here.
+The deadline for workshop submissions is March 1st.
+Submissions may be up to 8 pages in length, must be in PDF format, and must follow the ICWSM formatting guidelines.
 The workshop itself will feature presentations by authors as well as a broader discussion of data issues and opportunities confronting the social media community.

 We also welcome authors to submit papers on the dataset to the main ICWSM conference.
 Time permitting, we will invite authors of accepted ICWSM papers on the dataset to also briefly present their work at the workshop.